Purple, a Utah mattress startup you’ve probably never heard of, is on track to unicorndom

 Purple’s CEO Sam Bernards believes his company is well on its way to becoming the next billion-dollar startup in the region and if those sales are any indication he’s probably right.
 Though Purple has so far taken zero cash from investors Bernard tells me he’s had some inbound inquiries from Silicon Valley and that it’s something he’d consider in the near future to help the company scale.

 The mattresses are priced closely to Casper’s.
 A king bed, for instance, costs $1300.
 A Casper king sits just below that at $1150.
 However, that’s at the high end for others in the space.
-Tuft and Needle, another mattress startup based in San Francisco, comes it at $750 for that size.
+Tuft and Needle, another mattress startup based in San Francisco, comes in at $750 for that size.

 But Purple is in another league, argues Bernards.
-For one, prevention of bedsores is a nice perk.
-Purple uses a total of 30 patents to make its mattresses soft enough to prevent bedsores, yet firm enough to hold your body up through the night.
+For one, its designed to prevent bedsores so it’s a good bet for those who spend a lot of time under the covers.
+Purple uses a total of 30 patents to make its mattresses soft enough to hug your body, yet firm enough to hold you up through the night.
 And, should there be an apocalyptic event, you can eat them.
-The hyper-stretchy mattress material is made from a hyper-elastic food grade polymer.
+The hyperelastic mattress material is made from a food grade polymer.
 No latex or other toxic ingredients.

 I tested the product myself on a recent visit out to Utah.
-The best way I can describe it is laying on a super soft batch of Jello, but without the seismic wave activity.
+The best way I can describe it is laying on a super soft batch of Jello but without the seismic wave activity.
 It compares in comfort to Casper (which I’ve also tried) and my Brooklyn Bedding mattress at home.
 Each pressure point of my body was cradled in this jelly-like webbed material underneath me, which allows longer hours of comfort and breathability so you’re not likely to get sweaty under the covers, either.

 Purple also gives a 90-day money back guarantee for those who want to try it out themselves and says each mattress should last about ten years, or the average time most people start looking for a new mattress.

 But it’s not without plenty of competition.
-Casper is the online mattress startup most people I asked were familiar with in San Francisco and, according to an Inc. profile of the startup, there are more than 600 mattress companies in the U.S., several with brick-and-mortar locations where you can try the mattress out and chat with a salesperson.
+Casper is the online mattress startup most people I asked were familiar with in San Francisco and, according to Inc., there are more than 600 mattress companies in the U.S., several with brick-and-mortar locations where you can try the mattress out and chat with a salesperson.

 However, Purple seems to be full steam ahead.
-It’ll have to speed up to fulfill those back orders, of course, but mix the current growth and interest, ownership of the manufacturing process, the cheaper labor market, unique branding and great sales with future plans to move into global sales, add in some VC funding to help it scale and Purple could probably rocket past all the others.
+It’ll have to speed up to fulfill those back orders, of course, but mix the current growth and interest, ownership of the manufacturing process, the cheaper labor market, unique branding and great sales with future plans to move into global sales, add in some VC funding to help it scale and Purple is set to rocket past all the others.

 Check out the video above for an inside look at what Purple is doing for the town of Grantsville and a chat with its CEO about the mattress business.

 *This article is part of a larger series focusing on the Utah tech scene.
-We’re going to be sprinkling several of these articles and videos throughout the TechCrunch newsfeed for the next couple of weeks, so strap on your ski boots and stay tuned as we guide you through the “Silicon Slopes”!Featured Image: Felicia Williams
+We’re going to be sprinkling several of these articles and videos throughout the TechCrunch newsfeed for the next couple of weeks, so strap on your ski boots and stay tuned as we guide you through the “Silicon Slopes!”Featured Image: Felicia Williams

 0